 - Eye disease such as retinopathy (damage to the retina)

 What else can increase my risk of diabetes complications?

 Other factors that can lead to microvascular and macrovascular complications when you have diabetes include:

 But remember, your diabetes care team will share the appropriate steps to empower you to better avoid complications.
-Find more about 6 long-term diabetes complications and how to prevent them.

 You can also reduce your risk of cardiovascular disease and stroke by changing or eliminating certain risk factors.
 This includes taking medication to lower blood pressure or cholesterol, or medications to lower your overall cardiovascular risk.
 Find more information on the ABCDES prevention plan.

 How do I know if my blood sugars are well-managed?

 A blood glucose meter can be used to check your blood sugar at home.
 Your pharmacist or other healthcare providers can explain how to use the device so don’t be afraid to ask questions.
 Find more information on home blood glucose meters here.

 Testing your A1C levels is also important.
 According to Diabetes Canada guidelines, you should have your A1C tested every three months when your blood glucose targets aren’t being met.
 Research shows that achieving a target A1C of equal to or less than 7% will prevent microvascular complications of diabetes and over a longer period of time may also reduce cardiovascular disease.

 As well as monitoring your blood glucose levels, check in with your healthcare team to ensure you’re on the right track, and to discuss healthy behaviour changes and medications that may be recommended.